Affordable Fertility Treatments

 Simply put, EcoDEP is a uniquely cost-conscious, affordable egg donation program.
 It utilizes frozen donor eggs, retrieved and frozen in advance - a new, though still experimental, alternative to our standard egg donation program, which always uses freshly donated eggs.

 CHR established EcoDEP to offer patients who cannot afford a standard egg donation cycle a more economical alternative to our center's standard egg donation program (SDEP).
 In SDEP, recipients typically receive all eggs and embryos from a single donor, although with the recent update, recipients now also have a choice of receiving a smaller number of eggs for a correspondingly smaller egg donor fee in SDEP.
 With EcoDEP, recipients typically receive five (5) frozen donor eggs.
 A comparison chart between EcoDEP and standard egg donation program is available below.

-The all-inclusive cycle cost for EcoDEP is $15,950, donor medications included*, for five (5) frozen eggs.
+The all-inclusive cycle cost for EcoDEP is $16,850, donor medications and ICSI included*, for five (5) frozen eggs.
 Recipients also have an option of purchasing more or fewer frozen eggs in EcoDEP, with the cost changing by the number of eggs they commit to purchasing.
-The fee is adjusted at $1,000 per frozen egg when more than or fewer than five (5) frozen eggs are purchased.
+The fee is adjusted at $1,100 per frozen egg when more than or fewer than five (5) frozen eggs are purchased.

 Once an EcoDEP patient accepts an egg donor in our frozen donor egg program, five (5) of this donor's frozen eggs will be thawed and fertilized with partner (or, if applicable, donor) sperm.
 Resulting embryo(s) are then transferred into the recipient's uterus.

 *This cost does not include pre-testing, medications for the recipient and/or extra services necessary to address any male factor infertility.

 EcoDEP is yet another example of how CHR constantly strives to improve medical care and cost-effectiveness of services by offering the most innovative new developments in the specialty ahead of others.
 It is also an example of how CHR constantly searches for ways to make state-of-the-art infertility services more affordable and accessible.

 EcoDEP vs. Regular Egg Donation Programs